 A court on April 4, 2017, sentenced Çoban to one year, six months, and three days in prison, as well as a fine of 42,000 Turkish lira (US$7,855), Tamur said.
 Under Turkish law, each 20 lira of an unpaid fine adds one day to a defendant’s prison sentence.
-Tamur said that Çoban had not paid the fine, which added an additional 2,100 days to his prison sentence.
+Tamur said that Çoban had not paid the fine, which added an additional 2,100 days, or more than five years, to his prison sentence.

 Tamur told CPJ that in December 2016, the Supreme Court of Appeals upheld the sentence for the propaganda charge, which they appealed again.
 Coban would have been free on appeal if it were not for the case in which he is accused of being a member of a terrorist organization, his lawyer told CPJ in September 2019.

-Tamur told CPJ in an email in November 2020 that, due to a change to the law in 2019, they were allowed to appeal the conviction on the propaganda charge again, as well as the unpaid fines that were turned into days in prison.
+Tamur told CPJ in November 2020 that, due to a change to the law in 2019, they were allowed to appeal the conviction on the propaganda charge again, as well as the unpaid fines that were turned into days in prison.

-On January 15, 2020, the Mersin 7th Court of Serious Crimes sentenced Çoban to seven years and six months on charges of membership in a terrorist organization, according to news reports.
-The journalist pleaded not guilty, the reports said.
-Tamur, who does not represent Çoban in this case, told CPJ in a November 2020 email that this verdict was being appealed
+On January 15, 2020, the Mersin 7th Court of Serious Crimes sentenced Çoban to seven years and six months on charges of membership in a terrorist organization.
+The journalist pleaded not guilty.
+Tamur, who does not represent Çoban in this case, told CPJ in November 2020 that the verdict was being appealed.